Kinds of Phonetic Picture - Writings update: 12.1.06

 It makes it easier to learn the signs (especially if this artificial

-language was the mother language of the learner), to read the signs
+language was the mother language), to read the signs

 and especially to visualize: The above ideogram in fact is the series